Bajaj Auto: History

 In 2017, Bajaj Auto and Triumph Motorcycles Ltd teamed up to build mid-capacity motorcycles.

 In 2017, Bajaj and Kawasaki ended a sales and services partnership in India for the sale and after-sales service of Kawasaki motorcycles, which had been established in 2009.
 The partnership's dealerships were later converted into KTM ones.
 Bajaj and Kawasaki continue with their relationship in overseas markets.

 On 26 November 2019, Bajaj Auto invested about ₹57 crore ($8 million) in bicycle and electric scooter rental startup Yulu.
 In this deal, Bajaj would also manufacture customised electric scooters for Yulu.

+Bajaj Auto continued its operations in Russia despite the Russian invasion of Ukraine.
+While many international companies ceased operations in Russia, Bajaj has maintained business as usual in the Russian market.

 Manufacturing

 The company has plants in Chakan, Waluj in Aurangabad and Pantnagar.
 The oldest plant at Akurdi in Pune houses the R&D centre 'Ahead'.

 Products

 Bajaj manufactures and sells motorcycles, scooters, auto-rickshaws and cars.
 As of 2004, Bajaj Auto was India's largest exporter of motorcycles.

 Bajaj is the first Indian two-wheeler manufacturer to deliver 4-stroke commuter motorcycles with sporty performance for the Indian market.
 Bajaj achieved this with the 150cc and 180cc Pulsar.